 If you set up an automated drip campaign on a dirty database, you'll get a bunch of bounces, a few "wrong number" replies, and maybe a spam complaint or two.
 Your Twilio reputation takes a hit, your email deliverability drops, and the agents who were skeptical about automation feel vindicated.

 Clean first, automate second.
-The cleanup takes a few days.
-The automation works better on day one because it's working with real data.
+Cleanup time depends on database size, field consistency, and the number of records that require human review.
+The automation works better on day one because it is working with better data.

 The ongoing maintenance piece